-Discount Rate: The discount rate used to measure the total pension liability on the first basis is equal to the System's expected rate of return of 7.2%.
+Discount Rate: The discount rate used to measure the pension liability as of June 30, 2024 and 2023 is equal to the System's expected rate of return of 7.1% and 7.15%, respectively except for Plan H and HU which is 5.5% for each year.
+This is a reduction of 0.05% from the prior year for both years.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current statutory contribution rates and that contributions from the City will be made at the current statutory contributions rates.
 Based on those assumptions, the System's net position is expected to be available indefinitely.
 Accordingly, the discount rate is equal to the expected long-term rate of return on assets and does not include a component of the municipal bond rate.
 The long-term expected rate of return on pension plan investments was applied to periods of projected benefit payments.